shibilamjad/Food-Delivery/README.md

 - Users can view nearby restaurants based on their current location.
   -They can also change their location to find restaurants in different areas.

-### View Nearby Restaurants

-- Users can view nearby restaurants based on their current location.
-  -They can also change their location to find restaurants in different areas.

 ### Place Orders

 - Users can place orders with precise delivery location selection on a map, using Leaflet integration.